Alice Headwards-Hunter: Death

 She died in Bruntsfield Hospital, Edinburgh on 11 September 1973.

 Legacy

 In 2007, the Royal College of Surgeons Edinburgh awarded the first Hunter-Doig Medal.
 The medal is presented to a female RCSEd Member or Fellow in recognition of excellence.
 It is named for Alice Headwards-Hunter as first female Fellow of the College and Caroline Doig, the first female member of the College Council.
 The award is presented to female surgeons who show both excellence and potential to advance their field.
-The Surgeons Hall Museum wrote that this award is given because, "[...] two female surgeons both of whom have achieved something no women had before."
+The Surgeons Hall Museum wrote that this award is given because, "[...] two female surgeons both of whom have achieved something no women had before".

+In 2025, the Royal College of Surgeons of Edinburgh unveiled Eleven Surgeons, a painting by Kirstin Mackinnon, which portrays the nine female surgeons who have been awarded the Hunter-Doig medal to date, seated beneath portraits of Hunter and Doig against the backdrop of an old teaching operating theatre.
+The surgeons depicted are Julie Brittenden, Lorna Marson, Jennifer Robson, Farhat Din, Sandra McAllister, Alice Hartley, Chloe Scott, Emma Stapleton and Beatrix Elsberger.
+It is only the fourth painting depicting women in their collection.